New Launch Reviews Meyer Mansion Review: Luxury Living in the East

 The entrance of the 3 bedroom unit is wide, and it comes with lots of useful inbuilt storage at the side.
 I do like the gold trim, it gives a touch of class and feels quality upon touch.
-As this is the non-premium unit, you will have to settle for a regular entrance without private lift access.
+As this is a non-premium unit, you will have to settle for a regular entrance without private lift access.

 Even though this 3 bedroom unit isn’t the biggest in size, it is a well-planned layout.
 From here you can see that the living room space is quite decent and there is a very open feeling once you step in from the entrance.
 It is a very usable layout too given the regular shape.